 Final thoughts…

-Maintaining good oral hygiene goes far beyond having a sparkly smile – it’s intrinsically linked to your overall health too.
-But, the good news is that by practising good, simple habits like flossing, cutting back on sugary foods, and paying regular visits to the dentist, you’ll be investing in your long-term health too.
+Maintaining good oral hygiene goes far beyond having a sparkly smile, and it’s intrinsically linked to your overall health.
+But, by practising good, simple habits like flossing, cutting back on sugary foods, and paying regular visits to the dentist, you’ll be investing in your long-term health, too.

-For further reading, head over to the general health section of our website where you’ll find information on everything from heart and lung health to alternative therapies and important health checks.
+For further reading, head over to our general health section, where you’ll find information on everything from heart and lung health to alternative therapies and important health checks.

 How do you stay on top of your oral hygiene?
 Has anything in this article surprised you?
 We’d be interested to hear from you in the comments below.